marzneshin/docs/content/docs/how-to-guides/telegram-bot.md

 title: "Telegram Bot"
 ---

-Marzneshin comes with an integrated Telegram bot that can handle server management, user creation and removal, and send notifications.
-This bot can be easily enabled by following a few simple steps, and it provides a convenient way to interact with Marzneshin without having to log in to the server every time.
+Marzneshin comes with an integrated Telegram bot that currently provides functionality for reporting events.

 To enable Telegram Bot: